-Increasingly more and more of us pay by credit card while on holiday abroad rather than use the more traditional travellers cheques or cash.
-Not only can you potentially save money by using a card but it also has the advantage of convenience and security which the other payment methods simply don’t have.
+Increasingly more and more of us pay by credit card while on holiday abroad especially since the phasing out of traveller's cheques and the introduction of app-only banks with fee-free spending.
+Not only can you potentially save money by using a card while abroad, but it is also convenient and provides additional security.

 But, if you have shopped around for the best credit card deal for use abroad (one that does not levy a foreign exchange fee) you could still find yourself out of pocket when you come to use it, and be none the wiser!

-This is because often when you use a card to settle a bill while abroad you may be given the option to have it presented in Sterling or the local currency.
+This is because often when using a card to settle a bill while abroad you may be given the option to have it presented in Sterling or the local currency.
 If you opt for Sterling the retailer will convert the bill into Sterling using their own exchange rate which will almost certainly be worse than the exchange rate that would have been used by your card issuer, had you paid in the local currency.
-But the galling thing is that the retailer pockets the difference.
 The practice is also now used at some foreign ATMs.
 This is not a scam but a legitimate practice called Dynamic Currency Conversion (DCC).
 The difference in cost can be as much as 4% but exact figures are difficult to come by.

 - Always pay a bill in the local currency

 - Refuse to pay a bill converted into Sterling, if you have not chosen to do so, particularly if the retailer makes excuses as to why you can’t pay in the local currency.
 In this instance either walk away or pay in cash.

 - Use a travel credit card with no fees for spending abroad

 - Use an app-only bank with fee-free spending

 - Take an amount of your spending money in cash

 For additional ways to save money on your holiday, read the following articles: